 The Toronto Environmental Alliance (TEA) has worked with and studied residential high-rise buildings as they reduce waste, increase recycling and increase composting.
 We’ve seen that buildings have cut their waste, created stronger communities, improved their buildings, and saved money.

-Our Zero Waste High-Rise Project online pathway includes a series of forms that will help you assess your building’s opportunities and move towards zero waste.
+We created a step-by-step pathway to help high-rises residents and staff assess their building’s opportunities and move towards zero waste.
 Whether you are a resident or staff at a high-rise building, you can work through the pathway at your own pace.
 You may also choose to just use one or two of the forms.
 Click here to access our online pathway tools, including a waste assessment and progress report tool.

 Check out these inspiring stories of leading buildings.
 From small actions to major transformations, these stories show the range of actions residents and staff can take to move their building towards zero waste!
 Read more.